petartlab/blog/content/english/posts/Corns in greyhounds.md

  - greyhound
  - paws
  - corns
+ - limping
+ - lame
 categories:
  - healthcare
 thumbnail: "images/corns in greyhound.jpg"
 ---

+If your greyhound starts limping (goes lame), you might want to first check your dog's paw pads for corns.
+One way to check for this is to rub a little bit of toothpaste to see an outline of the corn.

 Our hound suffers from corns.
 Here are some things that have helped so far: